physiozoo/physiozoo/docs/sections/tutorials/hrvanalysis.rst

 **Consecutive windows analysis**
 --------------------------------------------

-You might want to track the evolution of the HRV measures over time.
-For example if you are injecting some drug to the mammal and want to observe the resulting changes on the HRV measures over time.
-For that purpose **PhysioZoo** enables to perform the analysis on consecutive segments.
+You might want to track the evolution of the HRV measures over time: for example, if you are injecting some drug to the mammal and want to observe the resulting changes on the HRV measures over time.
+For that purpose **PhysioZoo** enables the analysis to be performed on consecutive segments.

 Let’s use a long RR time series: File -> Open data file -> Mouse_example_qrs

 Click the “Single” Submenu in the left panel and click on the "Use full length" button.
 Then press the “Compute” button located on the top right of the interface.
-You will see the following screen which contains all the HRV measures for each consecutive window over the whole recording.
+You will see the following screen, which contains all the HRV measures for each consecutive window over the whole recording.

 .. image:: ../../_static/hrvanalysis_multiple.png
    :align: center